eficode-academy/kubernetes-katas/02-service-discovery-and-loadbalancing.md

 ```

 The service in focus is nginx, which does not have any external IP, nor does it say anything about any other ports except 80/TCP.
 This means it is not accessible over internet, but we can still access it from within cluster using its `CLUSTER-IP`.
-Lets see if we can access this service from our within multitool, from the Pods and Deployments exercise.
+Lets see if we can access this service from within our multitool, the one from the Pods and Deployments exercise.

 Get the name of the `multitool` pod with: